A Decently-Structured Guide to Writing a Well-Structured Essay

 "An analogy is like a thought with another thought’s hat on."

-I threw this together back in my Editor-in-Chief days and one of my old writers recently asked me to make it available to the world.
+I threw this together way back in my Random Nerds days, but one of my old writers recently asked me to make it available to the world.
 Here you go, world.

 Yo gnashgabs, guess what?